mplattu/thermostat/README.md

     E..*.y........1e..1.........Sensor 1:24.75....
     ```

+### Error Codes

+In case of error the internal led is on for 5 seconds.
+After this it shows the error
+code with 0,5 second blinks.
+See `grep showError sensor/src/sensor.cpp` for error
+codes.

 ## Configuration

 The parameters for the script are given as balenaCloud variables which are shown to the